FranBar1966/ncSimpleHtmlEditor/readme.md

 var editor = new ncSimpleHtmlEditor(options);
 ```

-### Editable element
+### Editable selector

-The editor is designed to edit the whole page (body) but there is no problem to edit a specific element:
+The editor is designed to edit the whole page (body) but there is no problem to edit a specific selector:

 ```javascript
 var editor = new ncSimpleHtmlEditor({